ben-toogood/docs/carriers/apc.md

 ### Connecting APC

-In order to connect your APC account to HutchOS, we require the following information:
+In order to connect your APC account to Pimento, we require the following information:

 - Username
 - Password